lia978/ggheatmap/README.md

 in Rstudio: Build -> configure build tools -> package -> generate documentation with  roxygen -> select all

-load_all() # this will create description file if not already made
-#will give warning if current description file is not valid
+load_all() # this will create description file if not already made this will give warning if current description file is not valid

 edit DESCRIPTION file (see ggheatmap DESCRIPTION file example)

-*a note about "Depends" vs "Imports": Depends attachs the package to the main search path: search(), whereas Imports attaches the package in <imports:packageName>.
+a note about "Depends" vs "Imports": Depends attachs the package to the main search path: search(), whereas Imports attaches the package in <imports:packageName>.
 They say Imports is safer because you gain more control over which function is used if you have two functions from different packages that are of the same name.
 But for now, I put all my dependencies under "Depends", because my package runs into an error if all dependencies are under Imports.